schalkventer/zod-dev/README.md

 **There are several benefits to using [Zod](https://zod.dev/) over AJV, the most prominent being the automatic inference of static types from schemas.**

-However, [Zod](https://zod.dev/) is primarily designed for strict TypeScript type safety, especially for use at the edges of your project's data ingress and egress.
-For this reason, [Zod](https://zod.dev/) does not naturally lend itself well to loosely typed TypeScript or pure JavaScript projects.
+However, [Zod](https://zod.dev/) is primarily designed for strict type safety, especially for use with TypeScript at the edges of your project's data ingress and egress.
+For this reason, [Zod](https://zod.dev/) does not naturally lend itself well to pure JavaScript projects, usage of JSDoc and/or more loosely typed TypeScript projects by means of `// @ts-check`.

 # Basic Usage